aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

     * Define policies and add annotations to request paths that ensure the caller has the permissions for the policies.

-Here is an example of a ASP.NET Core REST controller doing similar logic to the low level example mention before.
+Here is an example of a ASP.NET Core REST controller doing similar logic to the low level example mentions before.

 ```